 State Heritage Register

 The Wollongong Local Government Area is also home to 23 heritage sites that are also listed on the State Heritage Register.
 These sites include:

 - The North Beach Precinct, which includes the North Beach Bathers Pavilion and Kiosk

 - The Wollongong Harbour Precinct, which includes the Harbour, the new and old lighthouses, the Smiths Hill and Flagstaff Hill Forts, the old Wollongong Court House and the various rockpools and baths in the precinct.

 - Hill 60/Illowra Battery, which includes the landscape of Hill 60, Battery Point, MM Beach and Breakwater Battery.

 - Gleniffer Brae

 These sites are considered to be of significance to the whole state and have additional protection under the NSW Heritage Act 1977.
 Any development proposals related to State Heritage-listed sites require approval under this Act by the NSW Heritage Council.

-The NSW Heritage Office also offer grants under the NSW Government’s Heritage Assistance Fund to help with conserving State heritage items.
-If you’d like to know more about State Heritage listed items and State Heritage Grants visit the NSW Heritage Office’s website.
+If you’d like to know more about State Heritage listed items and State Heritage Grants visit the NSW Office of Environment and Heritage’s website.